RikardFridsenSkogsberg/ArduinoSensorTesting/README.md

 # ArduinoSensorTesting

-RCWL_w_display:
+RCWL_w_display:<br>
-Using a RCWL-0516 Microwave Radar Proximity sensor to detect motion and display this on 1.8 inch TFT lcd display.
+Using a RCWL-0516 Microwave Radar Proximity sensor to detect motion and display this on 1.8 inch TFT lcd display. <br>